 The Western Orthodox University is grounded in a tradition of ecumenical Christian witness and in the belief that non-Christians can also benefit greatly from the educational opportunities that it offers.

-Our scholarly tradition
+The University’s scholarly tradition

 The scholarly tradition of the University is dominated by the work of its founder, Mar Georgius of Glastonbury (Hugh George de Willmott Newman, 1905-79), sometime Catholicos of the West and a bishop of the Apostolic Episcopal Church.
 The work of Mar Georgius led to extensive book publications concerned with the history of the smaller Orthodox and Catholic communions, as well as much work on theology and liturgy.
 His magnum opus, The Glastonbury Confession (1952) stands as a full exposition of Western Orthodox belief and remains in use today as a guide to the Faith.
 His historical works trace key episodes in the biographies of all the seminal figures of the movement, including Arnold Harris Mathew, Joseph-René Vilatte, and Ulric Vernon Herford.

 Regrettably, almost all of Mar Georgius’s works were privately published as mimeographed editions, and although efforts at archival preservation were made in respect of some, others have become extremely rare and none are now in print.
-The University is fortunate to have copies of the vast majority of his published works and continues to explore ways in which they may be made accessible to scholars.
+The University’s archive is fortunate to have copies of the vast majority of his published works and continues to explore ways in which they may be made accessible to scholars.

-Having particular regard to Mar Georgius’s background as a self-educated man (spending extended hours in the British Library Reading Room), the University has a special mission to recognize learning that has taken place outside formal settings and to serve those for whom mainstream education is unsuitable by virtue of cost or inflexibility.
+Having particular regard to Mar Georgius’s background as a self-educated man (spending extended hours in the British Library Reading Room), the Western Orthodox University has a special mission to recognize learning that has taken place outside formal settings and to serve those for whom mainstream education is unsuitable by virtue of cost or inflexibility.
 The University stands firmly opposed to the idea that education is only for the rich or those prepared to incur significant debt.

 Our tradition of independence